smhatre/datasharing/README.md

 How to share data with a statistician
 ===========

+### This is smhatre's forked repo of jtleek's datasharing repo.

 This is a guide for anyone who needs to share data with a statistician.
 The target audiences I have in mind are:

 * Scientific collaborators who need statisticians to analyze data for them